-- Provide recreation services and facilities for all age groups. - Provide and protect open spaces for the enjoyment of all residents; - Promote health and wellness through the provide opportunities for an active lifestyle;

-- Encourage the stewardship of existing trails; and - Provide increased access to the riverfronts.
+- Provide recreation services and facilities for all ages and abilities. - Provide and protect open spaces for the enjoyment of all residents; - Promote health and wellness through the provide opportunities for an active lifestyle; - · Encourage the stewardship of existing trails; and - Provide increased access to the riverfronts.